-Soft tissue swelling may occur (see case 4) and if close to a growth plate, accelerated growth may be evident 2, presumably related to hyperemia.
+Soft tissue swelling may occur and if close to a growth plate, accelerated growth may be evident 2, presumably related to hyperemia.

-When the lesion is intracapsular, the presentation is more atypical, and more likely mimics inflammatory arthropathy or synovitis.
+When the lesion is intracapsular, the presentation is more atypical, and more likely to mimic inflammatory arthropathy or synovitis.
 Joint effusion is often present 2,4.

 An osteoid osteoma is composed of three concentric parts 1:

 nidus, representing the neoplastic process

 meshwork of dilated vessels, osteoblasts, osteoid, and woven bone

 may have a central region of mineralization 2

 surrounding reactive sclerosis